ckcr4lyf/qbit-race/README.md

 ### Install qbit-race

-Installing now is as simple as `npm i -g qbit-race@2.0.0-alpha.4`
+Installing is as simple as `npm i -g qbit-race`

 ### Post install setup